signag/Hybrid-Car-Consumption-Monitor/docs/vizualization.md

 Fuel consumption per month is determined from all mixed trips, having fuel and electricity consumption.
 The mileage for these trips is reduced by the mileage which would have been covered with electric drive only.
 This is determined from the electricity consumed for the mixed trips and the normalized electricity consumption (see above).

-Note that abnormously high fuel consumption may be shown in month where the engine has only been used during very short periods.
+Note that abnormously high fuel consumption may be shown in months where the engine has only been used during very short periods.

 ### Panel: Electricity Cost / 100 km

-This panel shows the real cost for electricity for 100 km, considering the [electricity Price](./specifyPrices.md) specified on a monthly base.
+This panel shows the real cost for electricity for 100 km, considering the [Electricity Price](./specifyPrices.md) specified on a monthly base.

 ### Panel: Fuel Cost / 100 km

-This panel shows the real cost for fuel for 100 km, considering the [efuel Price](./specifyPrices.md) specified on a monthly base.
+This panel shows the real cost for fuel for 100 km, considering the [Fuel Price](./specifyPrices.md) specified on a monthly base.

 ### Panel: Total Cost - Fuel and Electricity